eduwallet/oauth2-server/README.md

 - **cmd/server/main.go**: Entry point of the application.
 Initializes the server and sets up routes and middleware.
 - **internal/auth/**: Authentication and authorization logic for OAuth2 flows.
-- **internal/attestation/**: OAuth 2.0 Attestation-Based Client Authentication implementation.
+- **internal/attestation/**: OAuth 2.0 Attestation-Based Client Authentication implementation with JWT and TLS certificate verification, comprehensive debugging, and proxy mode support.
 - **internal/flows/**: Implements various OAuth2 flows.
 - **internal/handlers/**: Defines HTTP handlers for API endpoints.
 - **internal/models/**: Data models used in the application.